 That’s why it’s important to use a streaming service that supports the fastest possible streaming protocols that are also supported by the platforms.
 Usually, this means communicating with the service’s server via an RTMP protocol and using the service to communicate to platforms via the best available protocol.
 All of this requires minimal involvement from you.

 Video latency is a crucial factor for anyone who wants to do high-performance live streaming, whether they are marketers, entrepreneurs, or gamblers and gamers.
 If you stream, you need to achieve a low latency so that your viewers have a pleasing viewing experience without any interruptions.

-The best way to cut your video delays is to use a fitting protocol like WebRTC or FTL.
+The best way to cut your video delays is to use a fitting protocol like WebRTC.
 If you’re multistreaming, you should ensure that you’re using the fastest possible protocol to stream to the multistreaming service.
 From there, you can let Restream do the rest.